 Noon – There are 11 free Smithsonian museums in the National Mall area.
 Unfortunately, you will not be able to get around to all of them on a simple weekend trip.
 They museums are really massive too (and some extremely crowded too), and so jam packed that it could take several hours to simply scan through each exhibit.

-I highly recommend placing the National Portrait Gallery, The Natural Museum of American History, and the National Archives Museum near the top of your list.
-As the Portrait Gallery is open the latest (7:30pm while most other museums close at 5), you can save this one for later in the day.
+I highly recommend placing The National Portrait Gallery, The Natural Museum of American History, and The National Archives Museum near the top of your list.
+As the Portrait Gallery is open the latest (7pm while most other museums close at 5), you can save this one for later in the day.
 A tour of the Capitol Hill building is also a must.
 Reserve online to guarantee your spot (some walk ins are available, depending on traffic levels).

 Capitol Hill highlights – National Statuary Hall featuring 2 statues representative of each state, gorgeous artwork, an amazing fresco painted on the ceiling of the rotunda